vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/rAma-subba-shAstrI/mahA-shaiva-mata-mardanam.md

 <details><summary>En - Gemini 2.5</summary>

-"Girīśa (Shiva)'s liberation, he is freed from worldly existence and also from enemies" - thus, in the Shrīmad Bhagavata Maha Purana, tenth skandha, latter half, the eighty-eighth chapter named Rudra-Mokṣaṇa (the liberation of Rudra) should be seen.
+"Girīśa (Shiva)'s liberation, he is freed from worldly existence and also from enemies" - thus, in the Shrīmad Bhagavata Maha Purana, tenth skandha, latter half, the eighty-eighth chapter named Rudra-Mokṣaṇa (the liberation of Rudra) should be seen.
 </details>

 <details><summary>मूलम्</summary>